 However, if you’re in a leadership role, a fair warning: Don’t confuse “drive” and “initiative” with a top-down approach of wielding your powerful and control full speed ahead.
 A controlling and impulsive leader who steamrolls ahead with his or her own agenda without soliciting feedback before deciding will only hurt the team or company.

-Level “5 Leader” are driven to take action, but not at the expense of people.
+Level “5 Leader” are driven to act, but not at the expense of people.
 The right approach is to take initiative with fierce resolve but coupled with humility — the “Level 5 Leader” way.

 4. Choose to communicate with your mouth and ears.